Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 The wireless client will then hopefully re-authenticate with the AP and we’ll capture the authentication handshake.

-Send deauth request to broadcast:
+Send your deauth request to broadcast:

 ```nohighlight
 sudo aireplay-ng --deauth 100 -a 4C:**:**:**:**:FA wlan0mon --ignore-negative-one
 ```

 --deauth 100.
-The number of de-authenticate frames you want to send (0 for unlimited)
+The number of de-authenticate frames you want to send, in this case I used 100.
+(0 for unlimited)

 -a.The MAC address of the access point